rsdoiel/rsdoiel.github.io/blog/2020/04/18/Mostly-Oberon-Basic-Types.md

 [^now]: As of 2020-04-18

-## Structuring data in memory
+### More complex types

-The simplest types would prove problematic when addressing more complex data representation if Oberon lacked two other built-in types - ARRAY and RECORD.
+The simplest types would prove problematic when addressing more complex data representations if Oberon lacked two three built-in types - ARRAY, RECORD and POINTER TO.

 ### ARRAY